20-Year Preventive Health Strategy

 - Early detection and treatment of additional health problems and complications.

-Tertiary and quaternary prevention are out of scope of the new Strategy.
-They will be covered in other key plans like Our Healthcare Future: Advancing Tasmanian’s Health and the Long-Term Plan for Healthcare in Tasmania 2040.
+- This is because things like managing existing health conditions or the risks of medical treatments (tertiary and quaternary prevention) are already addressed through other important health plans, like Our Healthcare Future: Advancing Tasmanian’s Health and the Long-Term Plan for Healthcare in Tasmania 2040.
 Learn more about these plans.

 The Discussion Paper

-The discussion paper is the starting point for us to set the strategic direction for preventive health action in Tasmania over the next 20 years.
+The discussion paper is the first step in shaping Tasmania’s plan for preventive health over the next 20 years.

 Have your say